19hours/sg-statutes/Acts/Evidence Act.md

 [8/96]

 (8) In this section, “Registrar” has the meaning assigned to it in the Supreme Court of Judicature Act (Cap.
-322) and the Subordinate Courts Act (Cap.
+322) and the State Courts Act (Cap.
 321), respectively.

 [8/96]

+[Act 5 of 2014 wef 07/03/2014]

 ### Fraud or collusion in obtaining judgment or incompetency of court may be proved

 46\.
-Any party to a suit or other proceeding may show that any judgment, order or decree which is relevant under section 42, 43(1) or 44, and which has been proved by the adverse party, was delivered by a court not competent to deliver it or was obtained by fraud or collusion.
+Any party to a suit or other proceeding may show that any judgment, order or decree which is relevant under section 42, 43 or 44, and which has been proved by the adverse party, was delivered by a court not competent to deliver it or was obtained by fraud or collusion.

 Opinions of third persons when relevant

 ### Opinions of experts

-47\.—(1) Subject to subsection (4)subsection (4), when the court is likely to derive assistance from an opinion upon a point of scientific, technical or other specialised knowledge, the opinions of experts upon that point are relevant facts.
+47\.—(1) Subject to subsection (4), when the court is likely to derive assistance from an opinion upon a point of scientific, technical or other specialised knowledge, the opinions of experts upon that point are relevant facts.

 (2) An expert is a person with such scientific, technical or other specialised knowledge based on training, study or experience.

 (3) The opinion of an expert shall not be irrelevant merely because the opinion or part thereof relates to a matter of common knowledge.

-(4) An opinion which is otherwise relevant under subsection (1)subsection (1) shall not be relevant if the court is of the view that it would not be in the interests of justice to treat it as relevant.
+(4) An opinion which is otherwise relevant under subsection (1) shall not be relevant if the court is of the view that it would not be in the interests of justice to treat it as relevant.

 [Act 4 of 2012 wef 01/08/2012]